Sites and Stories Explored

 Since 1994, PPS has used the Most Endangered Properties program to engage the public in thinking about the future of significant historic buildings, landscapes, structures, and neighborhoods.
 With “Sites and Stories,” we aim to expand this engagement through the work of committed Rhode Island-based artists, involving the community in the re-building of narratives around the human beings who inhabited these important properties.

-Walking tours with the artists were held in the Fall of 2018.
+Walking tours with artists and scholars were held in the Fall of 2018.
 Click here for tour images and content!

 Rebecca Noon and Jed Hancock-Brainerd will research the female workers who held jobs at the Earnscliffe Woolen Mill/Paragon Worsted Co. located at 25 & 39 Manton Avenue.
 Noon and Hancock-Brainerd will create a song and performance based on and dedicated to these “unsung” women.
 Community members will be engaged to perform as a chorus in or near the Paragon Mill buildings.

 Evelyn Sterne is an Associate Professor and Director of Graduate Studies in History at the University of Rhode Island.
 Her teaching and research focus on modern American history, with an emphasis on religion, class, immigration and politics.

 Megan and Murray McMillan will create an immersive cinematic experience at the Earnscliffe Woolen Mill/Paragon Worsted Co. featuring choreography for performers based on the history of the site and the adjacent Woonasquatucket River.

 Xander Morro is a co-founder and leader of The Dirt Palace, in Olneyville, where she has also long been involved in Olneyville Housing Corporation (now known as ONE Neighborhood Builders).